5.3. Determinants via Row Reduction#

 \[ \det{A} = \text{det}\big(A^T\big) \]

 every rule involving row operations may be transformed into a rule about column operations.
-It is here that computing a determinant differs strikingly from the reduction of an (augmented) matrix to an echelon matrix.
+It is here that computing a determinant differs strikingly from the reduction of a (for instance augmented) matrix to an echelon matrix.
 Another, more subtle difference is that a row operation applied to a matrix leads to an equivalent matrix, which we denote by the symbol \(\sim\), whereas row or column operations on a determinant give equal values all the time.
 So then we write \(=\).

 In the next example column operations are used.